How do wireless TV speakers work?

 How far can you place a wireless speaker from a TV?

-One of the most common questions when considering how do wireless TV speakers work is the range.
-The maximum distance you can place your wireless speaker from the TV depends on the device.
-But, most can handle up to 15 metres.
+The range is one of the most common questions when considering how do wireless TV speakers work.
+While it depends on the device, typically the maximum distance you can place your wireless speaker from the TV is 15 metres.

-Remember, the wireless range is always an estimate and is influenced by objects that could block the wireless signal and therefore reduce its strength.
+Remember, the wireless range is always an estimate.
+It’s influenced by objects that could block the wireless signal, reducing its strength.

 Do Bluetooth Speakers sound good with a TV?

-They might not match the sound quality you can get from a soundbar, but yes Bluetooth speakers are often a superb option when choosing wireless TV speakers.
-They will sound better than the standard TV speakers.
-Plus you’ll be able to position them for the best sound.
+They might not match the sound quality you can get from a soundbar, but Bluetooth speakers are often a superb option when choosing wireless TV speakers.
+They will sound far superior to your standard TV speakers.
+Plus, you’ll be able to position them for the best sound.

-If you can, listen to different options before you buy as this can help you make a better decision.
-Regardless of the wireless TV speakers you buy, spend some time experimenting with where you place the speaker and how you position it.
+If you can, listen to different options before you buy speakers, as you’ll make a better decision.
+Regardless of the wireless TV speakers you buy, experiment with where you place the speaker and how you position it.

 What are the best wireless speakers?

-There are plenty of options when it comes to picking the ideal wireless speaker to use with your TV.
+There are plenty of options when picking the ideal wireless speaker to use with your TV.
 Our favourites include the JBL Charge 5, Sony SRS-XB33, Bang & Olufsen Beoplay M3, Cambridge Audio YOYO S and Sonos Roam Portable Stereo Speaker.

 All of these options are affordable yet provide a superior sound quality over cheap wireless speakers.